-10. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are each directed to submit Tier 2 advice letters within 60 days of the issuance date of this decision to establish and update the eligible program lists for purposes of determining what a "qualified" Demand Response (DR) program is in order to satisfy DR incentive conditions.
+10. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are each directed to submit Tier 2 advice letters on an as needed basis to establish and update the eligible program lists for purposes of determining what a "qualified" Demand Response (DR) program is in order to satisfy DR incentive conditions.